01-edu/public/subjects/count-character/README.md

-## count-character
+## Count-Characters

 ### Instructions

-write a function that takes a string and a character as arguments and returns the number of times the character appears in the string.
+Write a function that, given a string and a character as arguments, returns an int representing the number of times the character appears in the string.

 - if the character is not in the string return 0
 - if the string is empty return 0